iwdgo/testingfiles/README.md

 If the working directory (not the temp, nor the executing) is unavailable, tests will panic.

-In CI (Travis), the working directory is created.
+In CI, the working directory is created in the script.

 ## Testing of the module